Bandwidth/ap-docs/rateLimits/messageRateLimits.md

 ### Queue Management {#queue-management}

 Queue Management requires configuring and maintaining a queue of async operations, http API calls for example, facilitating linear control over when the operation is executed.
-The psuedocode below shows a simple queueing solution.
+The pseudocode below shows a simple queueing solution.
 For complex queueing tasks, consider using a queue system such as [RabbitMQ](https://www.rabbitmq.com/) or [Mosquitto](https://mosquitto.org/).

 ```python
 1. CONFIGURE_QUEUE size, storage, etc